SvenGroot/Ookii.CommandLine.Cpp/docs/ShellCommands.md

     manager.add_command<my_command>("name", "The description of the command.");
     ```

-2. If the description argument is omitted or an empty string, the compiler looks static method
+2. If the description argument is omitted or an empty string, the compiler looks for a static method
-   called `description()` on the shell command class, and if so, calls it to get the description.
+   called `description()` on the shell command class, and if found, calls it to get the description.
 3. If no such method exists, the description will be empty.

 Here is an example of a class that uses the static methods to set its name and description: